 If you don’t know already, HRA stands for health reimbursement arrangement.
-HRAs allow an employer to reimburse for medical expenses and/or insurance premiums on a tax-free basis.
+HRAs allow an employer to reimburse for qualified medical expenses and/or insurance premiums on a tax-free basis.
 Under this arrangement, employees purchase their own health insurance on the open market and then submit claims to their employer to get reimbursed for the cost of their premium and if allowed, all qualified medical expenses.
 Let’s look more closely at the Health Reimbursement Arrangement and how it all works.

 HRA health reimbursement arrangement: a crash course

-An HRA is a tax-advantaged tool built on a series of regulations that helps to ensure it is being offered fairly and achieving its intended aim, which is to help employees pay for benefits tax-free.
-While they used to be common practice, in more recent years, many business owners wonder if health insurance reimbursement was taxable.
+An HRA is a tax advantaged account built on a series of regulations that helps to ensure it is being offered fairly and achieving its intended aim, which is to help employees pay for benefits tax-free.
+While they used to be common practice, in more recent years, many business owners wonder if there's a tax deduction involved or if health insurance reimbursement was taxable.

-An HRA works pretty much exactly how it sounds: the employer reimburses for premiums and medical expenses on a tax-free basis, and the employee chooses a plan that fits their needs.
-Employees are reimbursed when they submit a claim.
+A health reimbursement arrangement HRA works pretty much exactly how it sounds: the employer reimburses for premiums and medical expenses on a tax-free basis, and the employee chooses a plan that fits their needs.
+Employees are reimbursed when they submit a claim for out of pocket medical expenses.
+While they are different than flexible spending accounts (FSA) or health savings accounts (HSAs), they can be used to purchase a high deductible health plan (HDHP) if that's what the employee deems best for them.
+Employees will appreciate the freedom and choice that comes with HRAs vs group health plans.

 → Here’s even more info about how HRAs work!

-There are several HRAs available today, but there are two major types of HRAs that business owners should know about.
-They are ICHRA (individual coverage HRA), a 401(K) style benefit solution with no company size limitations or reimbursement limits, and QSEHRA (qualified small employer HRA), which is designed for companies with less than 50 employees.
+There are several health reimbursement arrangement HRA available today, but there are two major types of HRAs that business owners should know about.
+They are ICHRA (individual coverage HRA ICHRA), a 401(K) style benefit solution with no company size limitations or reimbursement limits, and QSEHRA (qualified small employer HRA), which is designed for companies with less than 50 employees.

 Here’s what you need to know about the HRA types.